saracenopiermarco/saracenopiermarco/README.md

 Besides my computational chemist carreer and especially besides my amateur musician career, I also enjoy **building fun and random projects** in my spare time, such as:

-🎲 **board‑game simulators**
+🤖 Telegram bots for everyday tasks

+🧪 other small computational chemistry projects

+🎲 other very **random** things
-            - **for example:** a collaborative project with my friend and colleague **Ivan Gianni**, where we implemented the full rule engine of *The Game* and generated a supervised training set to teach a PyTorch score‑based decision-making Machine Learning model.
+            - **for example:** a collaborative project with my friend and colleague **Ivan Gianni**, where we implemented the full rule engine of the board game *The Game* and generated a supervised training set to teach a PyTorch score‑based decision-making Machine Learning model.
 Repo: https://github.com/i-gianni/Tegame/tree/main

-🤖 Telegram bots for everyday tasks

-🧪 other computational chemistry projects developed during my master degree
+other very random things
 ---

 ## 📫 Connect with me